mein0819/Final_Project/README.md

 - Tableau

 ## Database
-Our team decided to use postgreSQL and pgAdmin for our database set up, necessitating an ERD table and finding connections between tables.
+Using postgreSQL necessitated the creation of an ERD, finding connections between tables.
 We later took some research as joining multiple different columns on four different tables was a new adventure.
-We used SQL in pgAdmin to execute this code that was connected to our AWS server that all team members have access to in order to better collaborate on our project.
+We used SQL in pgAdmin to execute this code that was connected to our AWS server that all team members have access to in order to better collaborate on our project

 ## Machine Learning
 ### Model chosen: Linear Regression